 Raw poultry diets can be hard to formulate since they often lack certain trace minerals.
-This delicious combination of ground turkey and turkey necks is formulated to meed AAFCO minimum requirements for adult dogs.
+This delicious combination of ground chicken and chicken necks is formulated to meed AAFCO minimum requirements for adult dogs.
 No grains, no synthetic vitamins and minerals.

 NOTE: This food is for adult dogs only.